Many parents have common concerns when searching for a three year old program. Here are some questions you may have:

 We provide juice and a nutritious snack for your child every day.
 We give thanks to God for our food, learn proper table manners and teach the children to clean up after themselves.

 What special days or events take place during the year?

-At New Life we like to break up the daily routine with many different special events and themes.
-We have several special visitors throughout the year including the local fire department and a dentist.
-We celebrate birthdays, autumn harvest, Thanksgiving, Christmas, Easter and a Mother's Day Tea together.
-The children learn songs focusing on the Bible, holiday and fun-filled themes for the Christmas and Moving-Up programs.
-Parents and family members are invited to attend the Christmas and Moving-Up programs and enjoy refreshments afterwards.
+At New Life, we like to break up the daily routine with many different special events and themes.
+We usually have several special visitors throughout the year including the local fire department and a dentist along with celebrating autumn harvest, Thanksgiving, Christmas, Easter and Mother's Day together.
+However, due to COVID, some of these events may not be held.
+Parents will be continually updated as the year progresses.
+It is our prayer that parents and family members will be able to attend the Christmas and Moving-Up programs for this year.

 What aspects of the Christian faith are included in the curriculum?

 We believe that every child is a precious gift from God.
 We strive to share that belief with the children through an awareness of God's love reflected in Bible stories, daily devotions and music.
-We celebrate Christmas and Easter with the children in age appropriate lessons.
+We celebrate Christmas and Easter with the children in age appropriate lessons, and the children learn songs focusing on the Bible, holiday and fun-filled themes for both the Christmas Program and Moving-Up Programs.

 What if my child has difficulty separating?